alegunta-git/turbo-guide/books/1 quotes.md

+## Poems
+* Robert Frost
+* Matthew 7:7
+  * "Ask and it will be given to you; seek and you will find;
+  * knock and the door will be opened to you.For everyone who asks."
+* Recourse to Shakespeare to emphasize that tomorrow belongs to the people who prepare for it today
+  * There is a tide in the affaris of men , which , taken at the flood , leads on to fortune
+  * Omitted , all the voyage of their life is bound in shallows and in miseries
+  * On such a full sea ae we now afloat , And we must take the current when it serves , or Lose our ventures

 ## IMP
+* OPM , OPK , OPE
+* Newton :"If I have seen further, it is by standing on the shoulders of giants."
 * **Apple : Simplify , simplify , simplify**
 * **PEEP(Place for everything , everything has its own place) -> Don’t search things twice**
 * **thinking vs action mode ( list 20 doable tasks , action verbs : Call Bob re q2 sales ) , habits chain calendar**